matt2718/colorado-qb/_pages/tournaments/nationals.md

 june-2-3-washington-dc/) (NSC) is hosted by PACE, and is to HSNCT what ACF Nationals is to ICT.
 Although the difficulty is comparable to that of HSCNT, the format and subject distribution have some slight differences.
-NSC packets have longer tossups, more questions fine arts, mythology, and philosophy content than HSNCT, and no questions on pop culture or sports.
+NSC packets have longer tossups, more questions on fine arts, mythology, and philosophy content than HSNCT, and no questions on pop culture or sports.
 In addition, NSC features untimed rounds, no negs, 20-point powers, and "bounceback" bonuses (if a team gets a bounus part wrong, their opponent has a chance to answer).